An occasional series where I review a randomly selected movie directed by Alfred Hitchcock…

 Spoiler warning: these reviews reveal plot twists.

-Eight hull punctures out of 10
+Eight guys with a camera out of 10